anmolmishra99/Heart-Disease-Prediction/README.md

-# Heart disease Prediction 💉
+<h1 align="center"> Heart disease Prediction 💉</h1><br>
-This notebook looks into using various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has heart disease based on their medical attributes.
+<br>This notebook looks into using various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has heart disease based on their medical attributes.

 <H3>1.
 Problem Definition</H3>